 The Process – a Gray Wash

-The top of the desk is given a gray wash using Kristi Kuehl Pure Home Paint in Stone.
-You can create a wash with paint by diluting the paint with water.
+The top of the desk is given a gray wash using a diluted gray chalk type paint.
+You can find great paint options online HERE.
+You create the wash with paint by diluting the paint with water.
 The gray wash initially is a bit too light in my opinion.
 We will come back to that.

-Next, the body of the desk is hand painted in Skye, which is a light tiffany blue color.
+Next, the body of the desk is hand painted in a light tiffany blue color.

-After Skye, a bold turquoise called Cyan is added over top of it.
+After the light blue, a bold turquoise is added over top of it.
 Doing this will create a bit of depth.
 I’ll get a close-up to show further down.

-To darken up the top while still revealing some of the wood grain underneath I go over the stone wash with Ebony protective glaze.
-The ebony glaze adds just the right amount of darker gray to the top.
-As an added bonus, the Ebony glaze is also a protective finish.
+To darken up the top while still revealing some of the wood grain underneath I go over the wash with a black tinted glaze.
+The dark glaze adds just the right amount of darker gray to the top.
+As an added bonus, the glaze is also a protective finish.

 New to painting furniture and not sure where to start?
 Start at the beginning with How to Paint Furniture – a Beginners Guide.

 The original hardware is kept, cleaned and painted in the same gray that is used for the wash on top.
 Silver is then added over the gray, giving a slight metallic finish to the hardware.
 This is my process for How to Prep, Paint Hardware.